 The Boxer’s Omen (1983)

 It’s a horror movie that’s more gross than scary with a lot of vomit references.
 A revenge story that first follows the recently paralyzed boxer combats a cheating Thailand competitor has his promoter/brother seeking revenge when the law and his legal standing can’t proceed to do anything.
-He seeks supernatural justice from black magic in Thailand only to be sidetracked by a Buddhist temple seeking him to save the soul of his deceased twin brother from another pass life.
+He seeks supernatural justice from black magic in Thailand only to be sidetracked by a Buddhist temple seeking him out revealing that he is his deceased twin brother from another pass life.
+But when his twin tells him that he will die too if his corpse decomposes.
+Therefore, the promoter becomes a monk to save his brothers from evil forces.
 One side fights real dirty, dark magic and trickery when the other side uses reason, light and martial arts.
 The colourful aspects of the film come from the use of black magic disorienting the view showing the manipulation and the bright saffron light from the monks.

 Bram Stoker’s Dracula (1992)

 If it’s in Dracula’s castle, on the Victorian streets, in a dream sequence or in the crypt, the range of colour palettes used in the film making a very sophisticated horror movie in tone.
 The film is a close to an accurate adaptation of the novel written by Bram Stoker.
 The film can feel a little long but there’s a lot of character development and change in settings within the two and a half hours.